Vale of Leven F.C.: Original club

 In the early days of Scottish football, Vale of Leven (based in Alexandria) and their neighbours Renton were real powers in the land, thanks to significant backing from local factories; Vale was backed by Archibald Orr-Ewing's dye works, which meant that Vale could recruit players as factory workers but allow them the time and facilities to play football.

 One early controversy over this veiled professionalism came in the 1874–75 Scottish Cup.
 The club was drawn against Clydesdale F.C. in the first round; the Glaswegian club protested the presence in the Vale side of John Ferguson, who, as a former professional athlete, was barred from playing in the competition at the time, even though Ferguson was described as an amateur who "usually wrought in the Vale of Leven from year to year, and no objection was made to him in the international match"; the tie was played under protest, and, after a goalless draw, Vale withdrew rather than re-play.

 The rule was changed for the next season and Vale promptly reached the semi-final, and then won the Cup three times in succession (1877, 1878 and 1879).
 In 1878 they travelled down to England and beat the FA Cup winners, The Wanderers, 3–1 at Kennington Oval.
 The Wanderers had the advantage that the game was played under the English throw-in rule, but the Vale's Scottish passing game proved superior to the English game of individual dribbling.
-The club also won the Celtic Society Cup in shinty in 1879.
+The club also won the Glasgow Celtic Society Cup in shinty in 1879.

 Vale of Leven was a founder member of the Scottish Football League when it was formed in 1890.
 By this time, the club was being eclipsed by the rising stars of well-supported clubs based in Glasgow, and local rivals Dumbarton.
 In their second season, they failed to win a single game and finished last, being the last senior Scottish club to suffer this ignominy until Brechin in 2018.
 Rather than face re-election for the second time, the club withdrew and joined the rival Scottish Alliance where they played for a single season.